 The Symposium has been a huge success starting from the inspiring keynote speech by Professor Claudio Fiocchi to the interesting research projects presented by our patient associations and the ensuing discussions amongst delegates, moderators and presenters.
 A big thank you to all the participants for making the event such a accomplishment.

-A full report will be made available in the coming weeks.
+Please click here to read the full report.
 For more information please contact the EFCCA office.